 Guides for other issues are included in this support site

-If there are other strange things happening or something does not seem to be operating correctly we have a selection of other support articles for your machine that you can check out.
+If there are other strange things happening or something does not seem to be operating correctly we have a selection of other support articles for your machine that you can check out elsewhere in this support center.

 You can also check with our Technical Support team by submitting a ticket for general concerns, or starting a chat or giving us a call for more pressing issues.